ARTE33345555/allsync-for-apple-device-on-ios-OLD/README.md

-The app can replicate the old iTunes experience, specifically its design, but it should give you the ability to jailbreak your device.
+#The app can replicate the old iTunes experience, specifically its design, but it should give you the ability to jailbreak your device.

-Made in Python.
+#Made in Python.
 By the way, I tried to use all the magazine's libraries for graphics and connecting your device.

-I'll soon create my own program to jailbreak your device, but wait.
-It will become my program when I start updating it and building my own jailbreak app to jailbreak your device.
-I'll also add it so it can be used on Android devices, in addition to Apple, of course.
+#The program will soon support Android devices other than Apple.

-For people who know the rules, my program can't hack.
+#!!!!For people who know the rules, my program can't hack.
 Confirm that you are running the program to install a jailbreak on your device.
-If your device breaks, don't blame the creator, blame yourself.
+If your device breaks, don't blame the creator, blame yourself!!!

+#My program for additional help is barely blocked from being installed, but in a legal form.
+Because I don't want to end up in court with some company and what does an Android phone do